-Defamation lawsuits (libel and slander claims) seem to be on the rise recently, with injured parties seeking big money damages.
-Here are a few examples of defamation cases making the news today:
+Defamation lawsuits (libel and slander claims) seem to be on the rise, with injured parties seeking big money damages.
+Here are a few examples of defamation cases that made the news:

 The latest in the two Florida defamation lawsuits filed against Casey Anthony by Zenaida Gonzalez and Roy Kronk was a motion filed on behalf of Casey Anthony trying to block the defamation claims based upon federal bankruptcy law (Anthony has filed bankruptcy).